MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ActiveSyncMailboxPolicy.md

 ```

 ### -IsDefaultPolicy
-!!!
-Exchange Server 2010

-The IsDefaultPolicy parameter specifies whether this policy is the default Exchange ActiveSync mailbox policy.
-The default value is $false.
-If another policy is currently set as the default, setting this parameter replaces the old default policy with this policy.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 The IsDefault parameter specifies whether this policy is the default Mobile Device mailbox policy.
 The default value is $false.
 If another policy is currently set as the default, setting this parameter replaces the old default policy with this policy.

 ```yaml
 Type: $true | $false